 Digital natives aren’t necessarily better with technology.
 Growing up with smartphones and video games doesn’t mean that you’ll have an easier time learning Excel or Salesforce.
 Technology is a tool.
 If you’ve been in the workforce for decades, you will likely have been using computers for longer than many of your colleagues have been alive.

 What’s important about tech is not which generation you belong to, it’s whether or not you understand why technology is important to the particular business function you’re dealing with.
-Experience and strategic thinking can be a more important determinant of tech success than youth.
+Experience and strategic thinking can be more important determinants of tech success than youth.

 Myth #3 – You’re not as healthy and will be more absent.